 Ways To Save Money on a Gym Membership

-Before you join a gym, two things to consider are what kinds of workouts you want to do and what types of equipment you need to do them.
-This is important because you want to make sure you join a gym that’ll meet your needs.
+Before you join a gym, here are two things to consider: the types of workouts you want to do and any equipment you’ll need for them.
+This will ensure you join a gym that meets your needs.

-Last year, “roughly 6.1 million American adults flushed a total $397 million down the drain on unused gym memberships,” according to a survey by Finder.
+According to Finder, “Americans spend $397 million on unused gym memberships annually.”
 The simplest way to save money on a gym membership is to not get one that’ll go unused.
 If you don’t need a gym for your workouts, I share alternative fitness options that are free or practically free below.

 But if you want a gym membership, the type of gym you go to will impact what you pay.
 For workouts that only require standard weight training or cardio equipment (like dumbbells, treadmills, ellipticals, stationary bikes, etc.), the following options can save you money on your gym membership.

 Community centers can be a great way to get access to a gym for practically — if not completely — free.
 In the city of Atlanta, for example, a one-year athletic pass costs $110.
-So for about $9 per month, residents can access the weight rooms, walking tracks, swimming pools, and more in 33 public recreation centers across the city.
-For seniors, the cost drops to $65 a year, or less than $6 a month.
+So, for about $9 per month, residents can access the weight rooms, walking tracks, swimming pools and more in 33 public recreation centers across the city.
+For anyone age 55 or older, the cost drops to $65 a year, or less than $6 a month.

 You might not find specialized workout equipment at your community center gym, but you’re likely to get a great deal on access to standard gym equipment and may also have group class options.
 To find your nearest community center, you can search for recreation centers in your city or county.